cokelaer/easydev/doc/source/index.rst

 ###########

-The package `easydev <http://pypi.python.org/pypi/easydev/>`_ provides some functions and files that are repeatidly used in other packages.
+The package `easydev <http://pypi.python.org/pypi/easydev/>`_ provides miscellaneous functions and files that are repeatidly used in other packages.
 It also provides executables that ease the development of new packages.
-The targetted audience is developers.
+The targetted audience is therefore developers of Python packages.

 Here are some features: